 First we went to see Kentuck Knob, a smaller residence built in the lush hills of Pennsylvania.
 It’s difficult to capture on camera because it’s got so much going on in so many places (plus we weren’t allowed to take pictures inside), but it was a beautiful and clever little house.

+This house was such an amazing experience.
+One of the most stunning, yet destructive, features of this house is its relationship to the river.
+Millions of dollars have been spent to restore and reinforce what the water continues to break down.
 So fortunately this weekend turned out nothing like our movie experience.
 While the appeal of older films might be totally lost on us, I'm glad to say we thoroughly enjoyed our sampling of classic architecture.

 No comments: